The Preeminence of Ethnic Diversity in Scientific Collaboration: Results

-We use the Microsoft Academic Graph dataset\footnote{https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/}, and analyze 1,045,401 multi-authored papers, authored by 1,529,279 scientists, spanning 8 main fields and 24 subfields of science.
-Moreover, for each such scientist with at least 10 collaborators, we analyze his/her entire set of collaborators, amounting to a total of 5,103,877 collaborators over 9,472,439 papers (Sections~S1.1 through S1.6).
-We analyze diversity with regards to five aspects of scientific collaborations: (i) ethnicity, denoted by ``$\mathit{eth}$''; (ii) discipline, ``$\mathit{dsp}$''; (iii) gender, ``$\mathit{gen}$''; (iv) affiliation, ``$\mathit{aff}$''; and (v) academic age, ``$\mathit{age}$'' (Section~S2.1).
-These types reflect many technical and social factors that influence teamwork and collaboration. \textit{Affiliation} is reflective of geographic location, and may even reflect the way collaborative work is carried out---from the style and culture of collaboration to its mundane details, such as the medium used to collaborate, e.g., face-to-face interactions vs. telecommunication or email. \textit{Academic age} is not only indicative of the amount of experience that a scientist has, but is also typically associated with actual age. \textit{Discipline} may reflect a scientist's substantive knowledge and his/her acquired skills through training, as well as the culture in which collaborative work is carried out. \textit{Ethnicity} and \textit{gender} may play a role in shaping scientists' social identities, unconscious biases, and knowledge that likely applies to social situations.
-For each diversity type, we distinguish between \emph{group} diversity, where the unit of analysis is the paper's set of authors, and \emph{individual} diversity, where the unit of analysis is a scientist's entire set of collaborators.
-In both cases, we use \emph{Gini Impurity} \cite{bishop2006pattern} to quantify diversity (Sections S2.2 through S2.4).
+A natural starting point for our study of diversity is to establish the extent to which \textit{homophily} \cite{mcpherson2001birds} exists in academia---i.e., whether scientists tend to collaborate more frequently with similar others---which would lead to an overall lack of diversity in scientific collaborations.
+We use the Microsoft Academic Graph dataset\footnote{https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/}, and analyze 1,045,401 multi-authored papers (see Supplementary Figure 1 for the distribution of papers by year), written by 1,529,279 scientists, spanning 8 main fields and 24 subfields of science.
+We analyze diversity in terms of these five attributes: ethnicity ($\mathit{eth}$), discipline ($\mathit{dsp}$), gender ($\mathit{gen}$), affiliation ($\mathit{aff}$), and academic age ($\mathit{age}$); see Supplementary Note~1.
+Here, the abbreviations in parentheses are used in subsequent mathematical expressions to indicate the associated attribute.
+These attributes reflect many technical and social factors that influence teamwork and collaboration. \textit{Affiliation} indicates the geographic location, and may even reflect the way collaborative work is carried out---from the style and culture of collaboration to its mundane details, such as the medium used to collaborate, e.g., face-to-face interactions vs.~telecommunication or email. \textit{Academic age} is not only indicative of the amount of experience that a scientist has, but is also typically associated with actual age. \textit{Discipline} may reflect a scientist's substantive knowledge and his/her acquired skills through training, as well as the culture in which collaborative work is carried out.
+Finally, \textit{ethnicity} and \textit{gender} may play a role in shaping scientists' social identities, knowledge, and biases.
+To quantify diversity in terms of any of the aforementioned attributes, we use the \textit{Gini Impurity} \cite{bishop2006pattern}, resulting in the following group diversity indices, $d^G_{\mathit{eth}}$, $d^G_{\mathit{age}}$, $d^G_{\mathit{gen}}$, $d^G_{\mathit{dsp}}$ and $d^G_{\mathit{aff}}$ (an alternative diversity measure was also considered; see Supplementary Note~2 and Supplementary Figure~2).